Selecting an Oxidizer

 • Compressed Air

 Operating costs can make even the least expensive thermal or catalytic oxidizer a poor investment.
-A system with low capital cost could have such a high operating cost that the cost of ownership is 3-10 times more than a piece of equipment with a higher initial capital cost; usually due to the operating cost differences between systems.
-Some thermal oxidizer technologies require 5-10 times the fuel costs of other systems.
+A system with low capital cost could have such a high operating cost that the total investment of ownership is 3-10 times more than a piece of equipment with a higher initial capital cost; usually due to the operating cost differences between systems.
+Some thermal oxidizer technologies require 5-10 times the fuel demand of other systems.
 For example, thermal oxidizer systems with 70-75% thermally effective heat exchangers may require 5-10 times the operating costs of a catalytic oxidizer or regenerative thermal oxidizer system.
 While the thermal oxidizer may have a lower initial cost, over a two-year span TCO of the thermal oxidizer can be 3-4 times that of a catalytic oxidizer or regenerative oxidizer.

 How to Minimize Maintenance Costs